anvaka/common-words/README.md

 Obviously, when canvas is heavily occupied finding a spot for a new rectangle can become challenging or not even possible.

-Various authors tried to speed up this algorithm by indexing occupied space:
+Various implementations tried to speed up this algorithm by indexing occupied space:

-* Use [summed area table](https://en.wikipedia.org/wiki/Summed_area_table) to quickly, in O(1) time, tell if a new candidate rectangle intersects anything beneath it.
+* Use [summed area table](https://en.wikipedia.org/wiki/Summed_area_table) to quickly, in O(1) time, tell if a new candidate rectangle intersects anything under it.
 The downside of this method is that each update requires to update the entire table, which gives O(N^2) performance;
-* Maintain some sort of `R-tree` to quickly tell if a new candidate rectangle intersects anything beneath it.
-Intersection lookup in this approach is slower than summed are tables, but index maintenance is faster.
+* Maintain some sort of `R-tree` to quickly tell if a new candidate rectangle intersects anything under it.
+Intersection lookup in this approach is slower than in summed are tables, but index maintenance is faster.

 I think the main downside of both of these methods is that we still can get wrong